cacheQL/cacheQL/Readme.md

 # CacheQL

 CacheQL is an open-source library for server-side caching GraphQL queries.
-This specific repository used Redis cache to test performance and fnuctionality, but can be incorporated with other caching mechanisms and databases.
+This specific repository used a Redis cache to test performance and fnuctionality, but can be incorporated with other caching mechanisms and databases.

 ## Installation